erictung1999/cf-logs-downloader/README.md

 3. Each successful logpull activity will be written in `succ.log` file, while each failed logpull activity will be written in `fail.log`.
 4. Each logpull activity will be given 5 attempts.
 If the first attempt fails (due to network conditions, Cloudflare API issue, etc.), this tool will retry for another 4 times.
 5. If you specify `--one-time` parameter, you must specify `--start-time` and `--end-time` at the same time and vice versa.
-6. The `--start-date` must be no more than 7 days earlier than now.
+6. The `--start-date` must be no more than 7 days earlier than now (according to [Cloudflare Developers Docs](https://developers.cloudflare.com/logs/logpull-api/requesting-logs)).
-7. The `--end-date` must be at least 1 minute earlier than now and later than `--start-date`.
+7. The `--end-date` must be at least 1 minute earlier than now and later than `--start-date` (according to [Cloudflare Developers Docs](https://developers.cloudflare.com/logs/logpull-api/requesting-logs)).
 8. The maximum range between `--start-time` and `--end-time` must be 1 hour only.
-Otherwise, Cloudflare API calls will fail.
+Otherwise, Cloudflare API calls will fail (according to [Cloudflare Developers Docs](https://developers.cloudflare.com/logs/logpull-api/requesting-logs)).